Traqu/DayZ-Editor-Solutions/README.md

 This step is pretty straight forward.<br>
 - Here you will be taken straight to `DayZ Editor` directory.
 - Simply select and export content from desired file by clicking `export` button.
-After doing so, the application will terminate, and newly generated `.txt` file will be opened.
+After doing so, the application will terminate, and the newly generated `.txt` file will be opened.
 <br>

 <br>**4. &nbsp; Result**